 - Cheddar Cheese- I like to use a combination of mild and sharp cheddar cheese when I make macaroni and cheese.
 Sharp cheddar is more flavorful and tangy than mild cheddar.
 But, mild cheddar cheese melts more easily than sharp cheddar cheese does.
 I find a combination of the two is the perfect balance of flavor and creaminess.

-- Parmesan Cheese- A bit of parmesan cheese adds a depth of flavor to macaroni and cheese that’s hard to beat.
-Nutty, salty, and a little sweet, parmesan cheese compliments the cheddar cheese well.
+- Parmesan Cheese- A bit of parmesan cheese adds a depth of flavor to macaroni and cheese that's hard to beat.
+Nutty, salty, and a little sweet, parmesan cheese complements the cheddar cheese well.

 - Whole Milk- Macaroni and cheese is all about the creaminess factor.
 I find that whole milk adds the perfect amount of milk fat to the cheese sauce without being overwhelming.